dougeby/IntuneDocs/intune/devices-wipe.md

 If the device is on and connected, it takes less than 15 minutes for a remove data command to propagate across all device types.

-## Delete devices in the Azure Active Directory portal
+## Delete devices from the Azure Active Directory portal

 Due to communication issues or missing devices, you might need to delete devices from Azure Active Directory (AD).
-The delete command does not remove a device from management but you can use **Delete** to remove devices from the Azure console that you know are unreachable and unlikely to communicate with Azure again.
+The delete command does not remove a device from management but you can use **Delete** to remove device records from the Azure console that you know are unreachable and unlikely to communicate with Azure again.

 1. Sign in to the [Azure Active Directory in the Azure portal](http://aka.ms/accessaad) with your admin credentials.
 You can also sign in to the [Office 365 portal](https://portal.office.com) and then choose **Admin** &gt; **Azure AD** from using the link on the left side of the page.
 3. Create an Azure subscription if you don’t have one.
 This should not require a credit card or payment if you have a paid account (choose the **Register your free Azure Active Directory** subscription link).